Charisma.com

 The duo went on indefinite hiatus in December 2017.
+In June 2023 they released the single "LOWGUYS", being the first music from Charisma.com since September 2018's "Introduction teki na" (Introduction的な, lit.
+'Introduction-like') and the first music they released as a duo since 2017.
+The single was later featured on the EP MOBSTRONG, released on 12 July 2023.

 Biography

 Members Itsuka and Gonchi first met when they were junior high school classmates; however, they had never collaborated musically until adulthood.
 After Itsuka graduated high school and went to university, she joined her friend's rock band as the vocalist.
 When that group later disbanded, Itsuka wanted to continue in the music business.
 Gonchi was experienced with turntables, as her brother was a DJ, so Itsuka contacted Gonchi to start a duo.
 Gonchi accepted, having no plans after returning from studying overseas and waiting for university to begin.
 The group originally intended to create rock music.
 However, Itsuka became interested in rapping after performing rapped lyrics in karaoke settings; she eventually decided that her rap skills were better than her singing skills, and decided to rap in Charisma.com.
 "Charisma" was originally a nickname Itsuka had been given by her vocalist friend.
 After adding more people, she added the ".com" to represent the word "company", unaware at the time that the domain name .com referred to the word "commercial".

 Charisma.com created a blog on Ameblo and posted their first entry on October 1, 2011.
 The group uploaded their first song, "Hate", to YouTube on July 9, 2012.
 At the same time, Itsuka worked with 07ch Records, collaborating with C.R.E.A.M Sodaz on their Kissa Dark Side album in November 2011, and releasing her own extended play Majo EP under the name Meliyas (メリヤス♀, Meriyasu) in September 2012.
 The group uploaded their second song, "George", to YouTube on February 7, 2013.